Helmet Safety Tips for Kids: They’re Not Just for Biking

 School is back in session, and as children return to their daily schedules in the classroom, when they return home the main thing on their mind is play time.
 Whether it’s biking, skateboarding, or rollerblading, we love it when our kids want to be outside, away from screens, and active.

 While homework can wait until after dinner, your child’s safety can’t.
-Helmet safety is essential for children participating in a variety of outdoor activities, and if you care about their protection, you’ll want to follow these helmet safety tips for their benefit and yours.
+Helmet safety is essential for children participating in a variety of outdoor activities, and if you care about their protection, you’ll want to follow these helmet safety tips.

 Without proper helmet safety, your child is at risk for injury

 Children love to play, and while biking, skateboarding, and rollerblading, are all fun ways for kids to be active, the potential for injury is impossible to ignore.
 Bandages, gauze, and wraps will help treat scrapes, cuts, brush burns, and sprains, but statistics show that one fall from their bike without a helmet could cause your child to suffer a serious head injury that requires immediate emergency medical assistance.
 In 2010, there were approximately 515,000 bicycle-related injuries that required emergency department care, yet only 48% of children ages 5 to 14 wear helmets while bike riding.
 The risk for injury is apparent, and it only increases when your child doesn’t take the proper helmet safety precautions.
 Keep your child safe from injury and make sure they wear a helmet.

 Tips for buying a helmet for your child

 When shopping for your child’s helmet, keep these helmet buying tips in mind:

 - Brightly colored helmets make your child more visible to cars

 - All bike helmets are required to meet standards set by the Consumer Product Safety Commission (CPSC).
 Check for a CPSC sticker on the inside of your child’s helmet.
 Make sure the helmet you buy contains this sticker to ensure its made to high safety standards.